-Our business has been and could continue to be be adversely affected by health epidemics in regions where we have our research and development operations, ongoing preclinical or clinical studies, contract research or manufacturing activities, collaboration partner activities or other business activities and could cause significant disruption in the operations of third-party manufacturers and contract research organizations upon which we rely.
-For example, the outbreak in late 2019 of the novel strain of virus named SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2), or coronavirus, which causes coronavirus disease 2019, or COVID-19, evolved into a global pandemic that spread to most regions of the world and is still ongoing.
+Our business has been and could continue to be adversely affected by health epidemics in regions where we have our research and development operations, ongoing preclinical or clinical studies, contract research or manufacturing activities, collaboration partner activities or other business activities and could cause significant disruption in the operations of third-party manufacturers and contract research organizations upon which we rely.
+For example, the outbreak in late 2019 of the strain of virus named SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2), or coronavirus, which causes coronavirus disease 2019, or COVID-19, evolved into a global pandemic that spread to most regions of the world and is still ongoing.

-The coronavirus pandemic, and its emerging variants have spread to most countries, including the United States and European and Asia-Pacific countries, and this includes countries in which we have planned or currently have active clinical trial sites.
+The COVID-19 pandemic, and its emerging variants have spread to most countries, including the United States and European and Asia-Pacific countries, and this includes countries in which we have planned or currently have active clinical trial sites.
 As a result we have and may continue to experience disruptions that could severely impact our business, clinical trials and pre-clinical studies, including:

 • An impact on various aspects of our planned or ongoing clinical trials.
-Actual and potentially continuing impacts of the coronavirus pandemic on our various clinical trials include patient dosing and study monitoring, which have been and may continue to be paused or delayed due to changes in policies at various clinical sites, federal, state, local or foreign laws, rules and regulations, including quarantines or other travel restrictions, prioritization of healthcare resources toward pandemic efforts, including diminished attention of physicians serving as our clinical trial investigators and reduced availability of site staff supporting the conduct of our clinical trials, interruption or delays in the operations of the FDA, or other reasons related to the coronavirus pandemic.
-As the coronavirus pandemic continues, other aspects of our clinical trials have and may continue to be adversely affected, delayed or interrupted, including, site initiation, patient recruitment and enrollment, availability of clinical trial materials and data analysis.
-For example, due to pandemic lockdowns across the United States, monitoring of the clinical trial sites by our CROs was delayed for the phase 1 cinrebafusp alfa monotherapy and atezolizumab combination studies in 2021.
-Remote monitoring was eventually implemented by various sites which permitted our CROs to continue site monitoring.
-In addition, our CROs experienced staffing shortages because of the pandemic, which similarly delayed data monitoring, verification, and entry in the studies.
-Though it is unclear what impact these delays had, we estimate that the studies were delayed by a few months.
-Patient dosing was not impacted and was completed in 2021 in both studies.
-Similarly, in 2021, site initiation for PRS-344/S095012 was delayed several weeks at a trial site in Australia due to the travel restrictions between Australian states, as well as site lockdown, which prevented on-site visits.
-In addition, some patients and clinical investigators may not be able to comply with clinical trial protocols and patients may choose to withdraw from our studies or we may have to pause enrollment or we may choose to or be required to pause enrollment and/or patient dosing in our ongoing clinical trials in order to preserve healthcare resources and protect trial participants.
+Actual and potentially continuing impacts of the COVID-19 pandemic on our various clinical trials include patient dosing and study monitoring, which have been and may continue to be paused or delayed due to changes in policies at various clinical sites, federal, state, local or foreign laws, rules and regulations, including quarantines or other travel restrictions, prioritization of healthcare resources toward pandemic efforts, including diminished attention of physicians serving as our clinical trial investigators and reduced availability of site staff supporting the conduct of our clinical trials, interruption or delays in the operations of the FDA, or other reasons related to the COVID-19 pandemic.
+As the pandemic continues, other aspects of our clinical trials have and may continue to be adversely affected, delayed or interrupted, including, site initiation, patient recruitment and enrollment, availability of clinical trial materials and data analysis.
 It is unknown how long these pauses or disruptions could continue.